manasveer6/data-structures/README.md

-Just a program to implement Linked List data structure.
+Welcome to my repo where I try out and practice data structures using C 👍.